 Fractionation refers to divided ownership of Indian lands and is the result of land parcels (allotments) passing to numerous heirs over generations.
 The land itself is not physically divided; rather, the heirs of an original allottee own undivided interests in the allotment.
 Many allotments now have hundreds and even thousands of individual owners.

-Divided ownership makes it difficult, if not impossible, to use the land for any beneficial purpose because consent from 50-90 percent of the owners must first be obtained (level of consent depends on the number of owners on a tract).
-As a result, fractionated allotments often lie idle rather than being utilized for agricultural, recreational, cultural, commercial or even residential purposes.
-Even when consent can be obtained to lease an allotment, highly divided ownership often results in individual owners receiving only nominal lease returns.
+Divided ownership makes it difficult, if not impossible, to use the land for any beneficial purpose.
+In order to make decisions regarding the use of a given tract of fractionated land, a required percentage of the individual owners must consent to the decision.
+As a general matter, the percentage of co-owner consent, as well as the steps and type of approval and documentation required, depend on the intended land use (e.g., a tract of land could be used for residential, business, agricultural, or grazing purposes).
+Several land uses require majority consent, while other uses entail consent thresholds that depend on the number of owners for that tract (see 25 U.S.C. § 2218).
+As a result, fractionated allotments often lie idle rather than being utilized for agricultural, recreational, cultural, commercial, or even residential purposes.
+Even when a lease or permit can be obtained, highly divided ownership often results in individual owners receiving only nominal lease returns.
 A significant portion of landowners earn $25 or less in annual income from their fractional interests in allotments.

-At the start of the Program, there were approximately 150 reservations with 2.9 million purchasable fractional interests owned by approximately 245,000 individuals outlined in Appendix B of the 2015 Status Report (as of August 2015, the whereabouts of approximately 23 percent of these individuals were unknown).
+At the start of the Program, there were approximately 150 reservations with 2.9 million purchasable fractional interests owned by approximately 243,000 individuals outlined in Appendix B (as of September 2016, the whereabouts of approximately 13 percent of these individuals were unknown).

 2. What is the Land Buy-Back Program for Tribal Nations?